manush-tech/react-base-template/README.md

 # React Base Project

-This a sample react project we regularly use at Manush Teach.
+This a sample react project we regularly use at Manush Technologies.

 ## Usage